 Career Catalyst

-In October 2024, in partnership with Arrival, we launched the Career Catalyst programme to support unemployed and underemployed young adults break into a professional career path.
-The programme centred around skill development in four key success areas in the job application process and navigating the workplace.
+In October 2024, we launched the Career Catalyst programme to help unemployed and underemployed young adults break into a professional career path.
+The programme focuses on developing skills across four key areas of success: building a strong personal brand, interview preparation, building networks, and pitching with confidence.

 “Just seeing her with this new confidence and how she is working towards achieving goals, makes me feel so proud.
-I think seeing may be the value you have added to someone's life was such a nice thing to see.” – Investec volunteer coach
+I think seeing the value you have added to someone's life was such a nice thing to see” – Investec volunteer coach

 100%